GregStanton/webgl2-glsl-primer/README.md

 **Status:** Final round of revision under way
 **Author:** Greg Stanton

-These notes take the reader from _zero_ (no knowledge of WebGL2 or GLSL) to _hero_ (confidence in everything from low-level state management to 3D graphics production).
-Brief explanations of prerequisite concepts are provided.
-Following the prerequisite material, the notes introduce the fundamentals of WebGL2 and GLSL in a natural order, chunking concepts and syntax into a Q&A format, suitable for spaced-repetition practice with software like [Anki](https://apps.ankiweb.net/).
-Projects are integrated throughout, with solution code, to provide practice applying ideas as soon as they’re introduced.
-At the end, recommendations on leveraging your new skills are provided, including an annotated list of links to high-quality projects and advanced resources.
+This primer takes the reader from _zero_ (no knowledge of WebGL2 or GLSL) to _hero_ (confidence in everything from low-level state management to procedural graphics production).
+If you want to engineer advanced 2D or 3D graphics, or understand how graphics are implemented under the hood, then this guide is for you.

-# Background
+## Method
+Fundamentals of WebGL2 and GLSL are introduced in a natural order, chunking concepts and syntax into atomic Q&A _cards_.
+But this is not an FAQ or a reference; this is a learning guide meant meant to be internalized, in order, with concepts that build cumulatively from the ground up.
+The cards can be directly incorporated into spaced-repetition learning software like [Anki](https://apps.ankiweb.net/), which leverages a scientifically-backed algorithm to ensure you remember what you learn, _efficiently_ and _permanently_.
+Because of the small chunks, you can also make significant progress with just a few minutes of effort per day.
+To provide practice applying the ideas as soon as they’re introduced, hands-on projects are integrated throughout, with solution code.

+## Scope
-This guide focuses on the _programmable geometry pipeline_—creating form and color through code, logic, and mathematics.
+The material focuses on the _programmable geometry pipeline_—creating form and color through code, logic, and mathematics.
 It covers the irreducible minimum required to build a 3D engine from scratch.
 While it establishes the foundation for all graphics tasks, it does not cover external asset management (like texture image loading), focusing instead on the state machine and the vertex/fragment logic essential for procedural graphics and tools like the [RMF Engine](https://github.com/GregStanton/proposal-rmf-engine) designed by this primer's author.
+It's self contained, with intuitive explanations of the mathematical prerequisites.
+Recommendations on leveraging the covered skills are provided at the end, including an annotated list of links to high-quality projects and advanced resources.

+# Background
 Before diving into the programmable geometry pipeline, we'll make sure we have the prerequisite concepts and skills in place.

 ## Prerequisite topics
 Prerequisites include both programming and math.